AceDataCloud/FluxAPI/docs/flux_images_generation_api_integration_guide.md

 ## Editing Image Tasks

-If you want to edit a specific image, the parameter `image_url` must first be passed with the link to the image that needs editing.
+If you want to edit a specific image, the parameter `image_url` must first be passed with the link to the image that needs to be edited.
 At this time, `action` only supports `edit`, and you can specify the following content:

 - model: the model used for this image editing task, which currently supports `flux-kontext-max` and `flux-kontext-pro`.
-- image_url: the uploaded image that needs editing.
+- image_url: the uploaded image that needs to be edited.

 An example of the input is as follows:

 <p><img src="https://cdn.acedata.cloud/jn9da5.png" width="500" class="m-auto"></p>

-After filling it out, the code is automatically generated as follows:
+After filling in, the code is automatically generated as follows:

 <p><img src="https://cdn.acedata.cloud/6cwxb8.png" width="500" class="m-auto"></p>